square/fdoc/README.md

            The property '#/' contains additional properties ["offset"] outside of the schema when none are allowed in schema 8fcac6c4-294b-56a2-a3de-9342e2e729da#
          # ./spec/controllers/members_controller_spec.rb:5:in `block (3 levels) in <top (required)>'

-If we run the same spec in scaffold mode, it passes and fdoc will write changes to the correspoding.fdoc file:
+If we run the same spec in scaffold mode, it passes and fdoc will write changes to the correspoding `.fdoc` file:

     FDOC_SCAFFOLD=true bundle exec spec/controllers/members_controller_spec.rb